FelixOnline/v2/content/articles/2012-3-8-imperial-fairtrade-food-awards-the-results.md

  8. Equally distribute the batter into the cases adding a few blackberries into the cases as this is done so that they are in the middle of the muffin.
  9. Place the tray into the oven for 30 minutes, letting them cool in the tray once taken out.
 The muffins may be quite gooey, so they should be solidified in the fridge.

-__Second Place: Jordan Purvis__ and __Alison Lee__ took the second spot with their __Coffee and Walnut Cake__!
+Second Place: Jordan Purvis and Alison Lee took the second spot with their Coffee and Walnut Cake!
 For a little more inspiration, the prize takes the form of book Leon: Ingredients and Recipes

 _Ingredients_
  For the cake: